 Living with them [in 1851] were John's mother Miriam [b 1781], and their nephew Andrew Nowell [b 1833]

-He was buried at St Paul's Church, Cross Stone
+The couple were buried at St Paul's Church, Cross Stone.

 |site search by freefind|